TahBee03/HM1/README.md

 # HM1
-First major project for Introduction to Computing course.
+First major project for my Introduction to Computing course.